 Who are we?

 Westboro Academy is a small and familial community.
-With only 150 students, and only one class per grade, we are a very close and tightly knit group.
+With a maximum student enrolment of 176, and only one class per grade, we are a very close and tightly knit group.
 The older and younger children play together.
 Everybody is known to one another.
 All the staff know all the children by name, and every child is an individual.
 Our small class sizes also create an environment where relationships are close and people grow to understand each other in meaningful ways.
 Our strong community sets us apart from other schools.
 Our teachers and administrators are easily accessible, and every family becomes well known to them.
 People who come to Westboro Academy come here because our size allows us to build relationships.
 There is a strong sense of belonging, and having a community means that Westboro students learn in a caring, supportive, and nurturing family.

 Westboro Academy students are assigned to one of 4 School Houses: Red, Blue, Yellow, Green.
 Children across the grade levels connect to bond in these smaller communities and participate in friendly competition throughout the year to earn house points.
 Acts of kindness, consideration for others, respectful behaviours, dedicated efforts, thinking outside of oneself, and community-mindedness are examples of how a child might be recognized on behalf of their house.
 Houses can earn special privileges throughout the year, and the winning house will earn the coveted House Cup.